quynhdinh/quynhdinh.github.io/_posts/2020-12-08-git-at-speed.md

 alias up=set_upstream
 ```
 ### commit all with a random message
-You are lazy and don't want to invent a commit message(because you will rebase it anyway(you are commiting on on your own branch, of course!))
+You are lazy and don't want to invent a commit message(because you will rebase it anyway(you are commiting on your own branch, of course!))
 ```bash
 function commit_misc {
     CURRENT_BRANCH=$(git rev-parse --abbrev-ref HEAD);